Best rural internet providers

 ---|---|---|

-**Video streaming services with minimum speed requirements may not operate properly.
+*Video streaming services with minimum speed requirements may not operate properly.
 During high-traffic periods, you may experience reduced speeds.
-10/30/24
+Updated as of 06/30/25.

-Verizon offers two 5G plans: 5G Home and 5G Home Plus.
-You’ll get a discount if you have a Verizon cellphone plan, but it’s still a solid deal even without one at $50 – $70/mo.
+Verizon offers three 5G plans: 5G Home, 5G Home Plus and 5G Home Ultimate.
+You’ll get a discount if you have a Verizon cellphone plan, with plans ranging from $35.00 to $60.00/mo.

 ---|---|---|